-FOSTER FORETHOUGHT that is deeper, broader and more frequent than ever before.
-This is step one for smart strategic thinking.
+In the New Normal, smart strategic thinking requires FORETHOUGHT that is deeper, broader and more FREQUENT than ever before.

 The Greek gods, according to the ancient myth, assigned two brothers the responsibility of putting life on earth—Epimetheus, whose name in Greek means Hindsight, and Prometheus, whose name means Forethought.
 Epimetheus went first and populated the earth with all the animals.
 Then it fell to Prometheus to create man.

 Prometheus saw that his brother had given the animals all of the powerful physical attributes.
 He asked himself, “What gift can I give to mankind?”
 Prometheus realized that man could prevail against more physically powerful adversaries only if he could outthink them; thus his first gift to mankind was Forethought–the capacity to think ahead.

 Forethought yields many benefits.
 For example, when you think ahead you lower the possibility of being blindsided by something unexpected.
 When you anticipate problems, you don’t end up wasting time later with after-the-fact damage control.
 When you recognize opportunities early and seize them quickly, you reap the most rewards.

 But the most important benefit of Forethought is the opportunity to be first to the future.
 This is a compelling competitive advantage.

 Think about it.
 Who was the first person to walk on the moon?
 Neil Armstrong made that one small step for man, one giant leap for mankind.
 Who was the second man to walk on the moon?
 Most people don’t remember.

 Given the nature of the New Normal, thinking ahead is critical.
 But it is easier said than done.